 I found it impressive how Atlus was able to create so many endearing side characters each with their own separate motivations and flaws, and how invested I got into each of these stories.
 There are a total of 22 social links in the game, three of which progress automatically along with the main story.
 Picking out my favorite social links is difficult simply because I liked so many of them, but my favorite would probably have to be either Akinari (Sun) or Aigis (Aeon).

-I’ve made it known in the past that I was going through a very depressing period of my life.
-At many points I have had little will to live and have spent so much time deeply ashamed of myself for past mistakes.
+I’ve made it known in the past that I was going through a very depressing period of my life while playing this game.
+At many points, I have had little will to live and have spent so much time deeply ashamed of myself for past mistakes.
 I felt like I had little hope left and that it wouldn’t make a difference whether or not I was alive.
 I would be lying if I said that randomly deciding to replay Persona 3 on a whim did not help me find the will to live at least a little bit.
 It may have even saved my life.

 From that halfway point, the tension just continues to build and build to the point that the initial hardship feels like child’s play by comparison.
 Near the end of the game, I figured out it was possible to get back the old equipment of the aforementioned party member that died, and when I saw that I suddenly felt a solemn sense of grief.
 This was close to 50 hours gameplay wise after this scene occurred.